What Is A Gap Wedge? (Loft, Distance & Bounce)

 A gap wedge is used to hit full shots from the fairway and to hit bump-and-run shots around the green.
 For a lot of golfers, it’s actually one of the most consistent clubs for chipping around the green.

-We did a test to see which club people should chip with and one of the best options was the gap wedge.
+We did a test to see what’s the best club to chip with and one of the best options was the gap wedge.
 It wasn’t the best option in all situations, but as long as you don’t have any obstacles in front of you, it’s a solid choice.

 The two main uses of a gap wedge are: